Backward CUSUM for Testing and Monitoring Structural Change with an Application to COVID-19 Pandemic Data: Backward CUSUM R- and M-tests

-Using the same boundary as for the retrospective forward CUSUM, the limiting null distributions of their maximum statistics coincide.
-Simulated critical values when using the linear boundary are presented in Table \ref{tab_crit1}.
-A simple illustrative example of the detector paths together with the linear boundary of \cite{brown1975} are depicted in Figure \ref{fig_motivation}, in which a process with $k=1$ and a single break in the mean at $3/4$ of the sample is simulated.
+Hence, the limiting distribution of $\mathcal{BQ}_T$ under $H_0$ coincides with that of $\mathcal{Q}_T$.
+Simulated asymptotic critical values under the linear boundary \eqref{linearboundary} are presented in Table \ref{tab_crit1}.
+Under local alternatives, the limiting distributions of $\mathcal{BQ}_T$ and $\mathcal{Q}_T$ differ.
+A simple illustrative example of the detector paths together with the linear boundary \eqref{linearboundary} of \cite{brown1975} are depicted in Figure \ref{fig_motivation}, in which two processes with $k=1$ and a single break in the mean at $3/4$ and $1/4$ of the sample are simulated.

 Unlike the forward CUSUM detector, the backward CUSUM detector is not measurable with respect to the filtration of available information at time $t$ and is therefore not suitable for a monitoring procedure.
-The path of $\|\mathbf{BQ}_{t,T}\|$ is only defined for $t \leq T$, as its endpoint $T$ is fixed.
+The path of $\|BQ_{t,T}\|$ cannot be monitored in real-time, as it is only defined for $t \leq T$ with fixed endpoint $T$.
+To obtain a feasible {\it $M$-test} in practice, we resort to a triangular backward inspection scheme of recursive residuals, which is discussed below.